 The preserve generally follows the hunting regulations set forth by the State of Texas.
 Hunting regulations specific to the preserve are listed in the Big Thicket National Preserve Hunting Guide and Regulations.

 Hunters may get a permit for only one unit.
-After the general season ends, hunters may continue to hunt feral hogs only in all hunting units in the preserve except Lake Bayou.
+After the end of the general season, hunters may continue to hunt feral hogs only in all hunting units in the preserve except Lake Bayou through February 28.
+The preserve does not observe any state hunting seasons that fall outside of archery season and general season.

-The preserve will open a new hunting area this fall.
-The Lake Bayou Hunting Area is located in the Beaumont Unit, north of Interstate 10.
+The Lake Bayou Hunting Area was opened for hunting in 2017 and is located in the Beaumont Unit.
 Comprised primarily of marshlands, It is open only for waterfowl hunting and requires a boat to access.

 Hunting Unit MapsBeaumont